jumiverse/jumiverse.github.io/preview/2022-12-09-cauliflower-curry.md

 </div>

 # Cauliflower Curry
-This is one of Mias' favourites, it's fairly quick to make, healthy and delicious.
+This is one of Mia's favourites, it's fairly quick to make, healthy and delicious.

 # Ingredients
 For 1 serving: